ubuntuperonista/wifi_toggle/README.md

 # wifi_toggle
-This script toggle your WiFi adaptors On/Off on GNU/Linux
+This script toggles your WiFi adaptors On/Off.
+It works under Ubuntu and probably on most GNU/Linux distros.